techgnosis/macos-guide/background-tasks.md

 SMAppService is the API
-backgroundtaskmanagementd is the process that hosts the API It maintains the database of services and statuses
+backgroundtaskmanagementd is the process that hosts the API It maintains the database of services and statuses This is meant for USER services only.
+Apple still relies on plist files in /System/Library for the vast majority of running processes in macOS.

 Here we go